 For somebody reading this at home, what small things could they do today?

 Ripal says: Look at your daily routine, noting any factors that aggravate your symptoms.
 Consider how you can do aggravating activities differently and use the 3 P’s as described above.

 Ripal’s Do’s and Don’ts to start doing today

 • Set yourself SMART goals

 • Be unrealistic or vague with regard to your activity levels

 If you feel tired all of the time…

 Tell your GP or your rheumatologist or nurse.
 You do not have to cope with your tiredness alone.
-There may be simple changes to your lifestyle or treatment plan that could help.
+They may find that you’re suffering from something like depression which can make you feel very tired.
+There may be simple changes to your lifestyle or treatment plan that could help in the long run.

 How useful was this post?

 Click on a star to rate it!